 Rush Enterprises (RUSHA)

-Rush Enterprises is up against the odds.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team
+We’re cautious of Rush Enterprises.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
+StockStory Analyst Team

 2. Summary